-Under the terms of Eaton’s Supplier Code of Conduct, Eaton is permitted to audit its suppliers’ compliance with the Code and standard terms and conditions.
+Under the terms of Eaton’s Supplier Code of Conduct, Eaton is permitted to audit its suppliers’ compliance with the code and standard terms and conditions.
 In cases in which serious risks are presented, this audit may be immediate and unannounced.
-Eaton monitors its supply chains for compliance with the Supplier Code; however, such monitoring is typically not focused solely on human trafficking or slavery.
-And while Eaton regularly audits its suppliers for a variety of reasons, typically those audits are not performed solely to determine compliance with the prohibition against slave labor or human trafficking.
-If necessary, Eaton may choose to engage third parties to evaluate compliance with human trafficking or slave labor laws.
-Eaton will promptly and thoroughly investigate any claims or indications that a supplier may be engaging in human trafficking or slave labor, or is otherwise not complying with Eaton’s Code of Ethics or Supplier Code of Conduct.
+Eaton monitors its supply chains for compliance with the supplier code; however, such monitoring is typically not focused solely on human trafficking or slavery.
+And while Eaton regularly audits its suppliers for a variety of reasons, typically those audits are not performed solely to determine compliance with the prohibition against slave labour or human trafficking.
+If necessary, Eaton may choose to engage third parties to evaluate compliance with human trafficking or slave labour laws.
+Eaton will promptly and thoroughly investigate any claims or indications that a supplier may be engaging in human trafficking or slave labour, or is otherwise not complying with Eaton’s Code of Ethics or Supplier Code of Conduct.

-Under the Code, Suppliers’ personnel and operations are required to operate in full compliance with the laws of their respective countries and with all other applicable laws, rules, and regulations.
-Suppliers must ensure that products, services and shipments for Eaton adhere to all applicable international trade compliance laws, rules, and regulations, and Eaton Supplier Code of Conduct requirements.
-Eaton requires its suppliers to certify compliance with the Supplier Code.
-In addition, Suppliers must contractually require their own suppliers and subcontractors to comply with standards of conduct equivalent to the provisions of Eaton’s Supplier Code of Conduct.
+Under the code, suppliers’ personnel and operations are required to operate in full compliance with the laws of their respective countries and with all other applicable laws, rules, and regulations.
+Suppliers must ensure that products, services and shipments for Eaton adhere to all applicable international trade compliance laws, rules, and regulations, and the Eaton Supplier Code of Conduct requirements.
+Eaton requires its suppliers to certify compliance with the supplier code.
+In addition, suppliers must contractually require their own suppliers and subcontractors to comply with standards of conduct equivalent to the provisions of Eaton’s Supplier Code of Conduct.

 Accountability related to human rights, modern slavery and human trafficking risks is established by Eaton’s Code of Ethics and Supplier Code of Conduct.
 In addition, Eaton has enacted rigorous governance and risk management processes in order to identify and mitigate a broad spectrum of supply chain risks.

-As Ethics is a cornerstone of Eaton’s values-based culture, all Eaton employees globally are trained annually with respect to expectations in Eaton’s Code of Ethics.
-In addition, we provide ongoing training to Supply Chain Management and other key Eaton executives engaged with Eaton’s supply chain on Protecting Human Rights.
-This training includes specific content on recognizing and mitigating risks of slavery and human trafficking.
+As ethics is a cornerstone of Eaton’s values-based culture, all Eaton employees globally are trained annually with respect to expectations in Eaton’s Code of Ethics.
+In addition, we provide ongoing training to supply chain management and other key Eaton executives engaged with Eaton’s supply chain on protecting human rights.
+This training includes specific content on recognising and mitigating the risks of slavery and human trafficking.